School Mental Health Climate

 Students registered in a UBC degree program (or on an approved leave of absence from UBC) between 1 January and 31 December 2023 must complete their application by Tuesday, 12 September 2023 at 12:00 pm PT.

 Complete application procedures are available on the CGS D program page.

 Affiliated Fellowships-Doctoral application: CGS D applicants applying through UBC do not need to submit a separate Affiliated Fellowships-Doctoral application.
-To be considered for criteria-based Affiliated Fellowships, students should submit the criteria-based affiliated fellowships to their graduate program.
+To be considered for criteria-based Affiliated Fellowships, students should submit the checklist of criteria-based affiliated fellowships to their graduate program by the application deadline.

-Graduate programs review and rank the applications they receive, and forward their top applicants to the Faculty of Graduate and Postdoctoral Studies using Workspace.
-Nominations must be submitted by graduate programs to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Friday, 11 October 2019.
+Graduate programs review and rank the applications they receive, and forward their top applicants to the Faculty of Graduate and Postdoctoral Studies by uploading the required documents to their graduate program folder in Sharepoint.
+Nominations must be submitted by graduate programs to the Faculty of Graduate and Postdoctoral Studies on Tuesday, 10 October 2023 at 4:00 pm PT.

 Graduate program resources (including detailed nomination procedures in the "Graduate Program Procedures" document) will be posted here: https://faculty-staff.grad.ubc.ca/resources/award-administration (CWL log-in required).